mgijax/autolittriage/Readme.txt

     https://docs.google.com/spreadsheets/d/1MQmKSkqv3rOhrD3Xxjk2uLchQx1BU25IebBwAnlLjuw/edit?pli=1#gid=925762984

     sci_transl_med is journal w/ reasonable size FP and poor Precision.
     Looking at examples to see if text extraction, figure text extraction is messed.

     Looking at 29093181 it is TN
 	some paragraph boundaries are missing so Legends+Words bleeds across some paragraphs.
 See "KIT activation loop mutants display affinity for type I inhibitors".
 The next two paragraphs are joined

-	Also the paragraph flow order is pretty weird - but probably doesn't affect anything (even crosses page boundaries)
+	Also paragraph flow order is pretty weird - but probably doesn't affect anything (even crosses page boundaries)
     Looking at 28931657 FP
-	WAS marked as discard on Apr 22, but now is not discard and is AP indexed.
+	WAS marked as discard on Apr 22, but now is not discard & is AP indexed.
 	So it is really a TP not an FP similar issues to 29093181.
 Fig legend that is only recognized as a fig paragraph because page footer bleads into "Fig. 1."